 - In Person: Go to the Citizen Review Board's Office at 310 South 3rd Street, Ste.
 319, Las Vegas, NV 89101 anytime on Monday through Friday from 7:30 AM to 4:30 PM to fill out a complaint.

-- By Internet: Go to http://www.citizenreviewboard.com and click on the link at the bottom of the page.
-Then print out the complaint form, fill it out and mail it to the above address.
+- By Internet: Go to http://www.citizenreviewboard.com and click on the "complaint form" link.
+Then print out the complaint form, fill it out, and mail it to the above address.

 - By Phone: Call the Citizen Review Board at (702) 455-6322.
 They can give you instructions on how to fill out a complaint.